USS Independence (LCS-2): Description

 Bunks and living spaces are below the bridge.
 The helm is controlled by joysticks instead of a traditional steering wheel.

 Independence also has an integrated LOS Mast, Sea Giraffe 3D radar and SeaStar Safire FLIR.
 Side and forward surfaces are angled to reduce the ship's radar profile.
 In addition, H-60-series helicopters provide airlift, rescue, anti-submarine, radar picket and anti-ship capabilities with torpedoes and missiles.

 The Raytheon Evolved SeaRAM missile defense system is installed on the hangar roof.
 The SeaRAM combines the sensors of the Phalanx 1B close in weapon system with an eleven missile launcher for the Rolling Airframe Missile (RAM), creating an autonomous system.

 Northrop Grumman has demonstrated sensor fusion of on and off board systems in the Integrated Combat Management System (ICMS) used on Independence.

-Independence has an Interior Communications Center that can be curtained off from the rest of bridge, instead of the heavily protected Combat Information Center found on other Navy warships.
+Instead of the heavily protected Combat Information Center found on other Navy warships, Independence has an Interior Communications Center that can be curtained off from the rest of the bridge.

 Austal claims that Independence will use one-third less fuel than Freedom, but the Congressional Budget Office found that fuel would account for 18 percent or less of the total lifetime cost of Freedom.
-While it was unable to judge the fuel usage of Independence, the higher purchase price of Independence would dominate her lifetime costs.
+While it was unable to judge the fuel usage of Independence, the higher purchase price of Independence would dominate its lifetime costs.

 History

 The contract was awarded to General Dynamics in July 2003.
-The contract to build her was then awarded to Austal USA of Mobile, Alabama, on 14 October 2005 and her keel was laid down on 19 January 2006.
+The contract to build it was then awarded to Austal USA of Mobile, Alabama, on 14 October 2005 and its keel was laid down on 19 January 2006.
 Delivery to the United States Navy was scheduled for December 2008.

 The originally planned second General Dynamics ship (LCS-4) was canceled on 1 November 2007.

 On 1 May 2009, a second vessel was reordered by the Navy, USS Coronado.
 The keel was laid on 17 December 2009, with delivery scheduled for May 2012.
 The ship was delivered 27 September 2013.

 For fiscal year 2010, the Navy planned a competition between Lockheed Martin and General Dynamics for the next three littoral combat ships, with the winner building two ships and the loser only one.
 Independence was christened 5 October 2008 by Doreen Scott, wife of 10th Master Chief Petty Officer of the Navy Terry D. Scott.

-Navy leaders said that the fixed price competition offered the Austal design an equal shot, in spite of her excess size, cost and limited service.
+Navy leaders said that the fixed price competition offered the Austal design an equal shot, in spite of its excess size, cost and limited service.
 In June 2009, the development and construction of Independence was 220% over-budget.
 The total projected cost for the ship was $704 million.
 The Navy had originally projected the cost at $220 million.
 Independence began builder's trials near Mobile, Alabama on 2 July 2009, three days behind schedule because of maintenance issues.

 In response to problems with the propulsion plant (the port gas turbine shaft seal sprang a leak), General Dynamics rearranged builder's trials to test other systems until this was fixed.
 The ship completed builder's trials on 21 October 2009 and acceptance trials on 19 November 2009.